lol-archiver/lol-vo-extract/README.md

 - Ravioli Game Tools (required if extract format is `ogg`)

 ## Usage
-This program is a **`config-file-base`** program.
+This program is a **`config-file-base`** node.js program.
+No command line.
 All behavior is specified and adjusted through the configuration files.

 The entry file is **`index.js`**.
 Audio files will be stored in `@1voice`, and dictation files will be stored in `@2dict` by default:
 ````batch